Last updated on May 22nd, 2019

 The War Begins

-Soon the main invigilator announced that exam is about to begin.
+Soon the main invigilator announced that the exam is about to begin.
 She gave us instructions about the exam.
 Rules were pretty normal as most of them I already knew such as total time for each module, format of the test, how to write answers etc. All of us were asked to test our headphones.
 Answer sheets were distributed and examiner wrote start and end time on the big whiteboard at the front of the room.
-Shortly, a music started playing and I knew the war had begun.
+Shortly, music started playing and I knew the war had begun.

 Difficulty Level: Easy

 Listening section is divided into four sections each increasing in difficulty as you progress.
 I didn’t face many issues during listening, however, at one or two places, I missed answers.
 I kept my focus intact, ignored my errors and continued to listen to the rest of the module.
 I filled in those answers later based on my best guess.
 Going forward and not getting stuck is important.

 Reading the questions before listening really worked wonders for me as I was more focused to find keywords, names, dates etc. relevant to the questions quickly.
 Due to practice, I was trained to ignore traps to follow wrong leads.
 30 minutes passed by very quickly.
 By the end, I felt pretty good and I was confident to face the Reading test next.